iamjoncannon/ReactBoil/PEP.md

 Finally, lets put our helper functions, template functions together inside cli.js, writing the strings we created to new files with the same names.

-The function looks like this:
+The cli branch looks like this:

 ```js
 // cli.js